Sooyeon-Lee/Sooyeon-Lee.github.io/_pages/cv.md

 Work experience
 ======
-* UX Design Research Intern at Uber Inc. San Francisco, CA. Jun.
+* UX Design Research Intern at **Uber Inc**.
+San Francisco, CA. Jun.
 2017 - Aug.
 2017
   * Conducted UX design researches for building a foundation for accessibility design and development for Uber services and products
   * Identified and analyzed accessibility issues, challenges, and needs for the Uber users with different types of disabilities
   * Designed and conducted UX researches for developing accessibility for deaf/hard of hearing users